infinite234/ee6470_hw5-hw6-hw7-hw1/hw5/report.md

 ```

 ## Algorithm and Design
-The following design is for the FIFO implementation of the gaussian filter in TLM.
+The following design is for the FIFO implementation of the gaussian filter in STRATUS HLS.

 ![source image](https://github.com/infinite234/ee6470_hw3/blob/main/tlm.png)<br/>